Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Get-DattoSeat.md

 ## PARAMETERS

 ### -saasCustomerId
-Defines the id of the customer to get SaaS information from
+Defines the id of the Datto SaaS organization

-The parameter is mandatory

 ```yaml
 Type: String